44 Things Heart Doctors Do to Protect Their Own Hearts

 “I don’t eat when I’m not hungry”

 “Don’t eat when you aren’t hungry.
 It sounds too simple but many people eat for other reasons like boredom or stress.
 Instead, become a ‘grazer.’
 It’s better to nibble, and every once in a while gorge oneself on a big meal, rather than the old advice to eat three meals a day.
-Maintaining a healthy weight is one of the best things you can do for your heart.” —Richard Wright, MD
+Maintaining a healthy weight is one of the best things you can do for your heart.” —Richard Wright, MD.
+Here are the best and worst diet plans to follow for heart health.

 “I’m always finding something to laugh about”